Previous Page Next Page

 Documentation of Safety Contacts

 The APS specialist creates a new Contact Detail page in IMPACT for each safety contact completed, whether it was attempted or successful.
+When multiple contacts are completed during a single visit, they are documented as one safety contact.

 All Safety Contacts